FACULTY

 Doctoral Candidate, Anthropology | annelong@live.unc.edu

-Anneliese is a fifth-year doctoral candidate and Carolina Population Center Biosocial predoctoral trainee interested in examining reproductive function from a biosocial perspective.
+Anneliese is a sixth-year doctoral candidate and Carolina Population Center Biosocial predoctoral trainee interested in examining reproductive function from a biosocial perspective.
 She focuses on how neighborhoods in early life shape patterns in ovarian hormones, epigenetic aging, and chronic inflammation among adults in the southeastern United States.

 Andrea Zurek-Ost